redux-saga/redux-saga/docs/advanced/FutureActions.md

 garbage collected and no longer observation will take place.

-Another benefit of the pull approach is that we can describe our control flow using a familiar traditional style.
+Another benefit of the pull approach is that we can describe our control flow using a familiar synchronous style.
 For example suppose we want to implement a login flow with 2 actions `LOGIN` and `LOGOUT`.
-Using `takeEvery` or `redux-thunk` we'll have to write 2 separeate handlers: one for `LOGIN` and the other for `LOGOUT`.
+Using `takeEvery` (or redux-thunk) we'll have to write 2 separate tasks (or thunks) : one for `LOGIN` and the other for `LOGOUT`.

 The result is that our logic is now spread in 2 places.
-In order for someone reading our code to understand what's going on, he has to read the source of the 2 handlers and make the link between the logic in the 2 handlers.
-It means he has to rebuild the mental model of the flow by rearranging the logic placed in various places of the code base in his head in the correct order.
+In order for someone reading our code to understand what's going on, he has to read the source of the 2 handlers and make the link between the logic in both.
+It means he has to rebuild the model of the flow in his head by rearranging mentally the logic placed in various places of the code in the correct order.

 Using the pull model we can write our flow in the same place